-There are plenty of lip scrub benefits, especially if you have dry lips, flaky skin, or are concerned about the health of your lips.
+There are plenty of lip scrub benefits, especially if you have dry lips, flaky lips, or are concerned about the health of your lips.
 The sugar lip scrub is a natural exfoliator, which helps remove old and dead skin cells.
 This is especially important for areas of the body that tend to dry out, including your lips, elbows, knees, hands, and feet.

-Coconut oil plays a key role in this recipe as it is a great ingredient that is the right consitentancy.
+Organic Coconut oil plays a key role in this recipe as it is a great ingredient that is the right consistency.
 Plus, it’s a great moisturizer for our skin.
-This recipe uses the traditional coconut oil which is a solid that can be slightly melted down to create a smooth whipped coconut oil.
+This simple recipe uses the traditional coconut oil which is a solid that can be slightly melted down to create a smooth whipped coconut oil.
 If you cannot use or don’t have coconut oil, you can use shea butter or cocoa butter as they will keep the lip scrub together.
 Other carrier oils like jojoba oil, almond oil, or avocado oil could work in combination with coconut oil.

 Sugar is a wonderful natural exfoliator and works so well with coconut oil.
 The small sugar granules work really well for the smaller surface area of the lips.
 This recipe uses granulated white sugar, but you could also use coconut sugar, raw sugar, a combination of sugar, or even poppy seeds for a unique twist.